dan2221/EasyNoiser/Readme.md

-Before using the program, it is important that you read this entire file.
+Before using the program, it is important that you read this entire content.

 DEFINITION